Find Insurance Providers for Your Second Home

 - You’re constantly traveling for weeks at a time.

-- You have to undergo a medical treatment, which requires you to be in the hospital for weeks.
+- You have to undergo a medical treatment that requires you to be in the hospital for weeks.

 - You’re remodeling a home and aren’t living there while the renovations are taking place.